bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-numerical-solution.md

 # Two-Body Problem in the Co-Moving Frame

-Recall the equations of motion for the two-body problem in a reference frame attached to $m_1$, Eq. {eq}`eq:two-body-relative-motion-components`, repeated here for reference:
+Recall the equations of motion for the two-body problem in a reference frame attached to $m_1$, @eq:two-body-relative-motion-components, repeated here for reference:

 :::{math}
 \begin{aligned}